medizininformatik-initiative/NUM_CON_MON/README.md

 ## **Deployment**

-For deployment purposes, it is essential to distinguish between the DIC FHIR server and the DSF FHIR server.
+For deployment purposes, it is essential to distinguish between the **DIC FHIR server** and the **DSF FHIR server**.
-The DIC FHIR server houses all CDS-related FHIR resources.
-In contrast, the DSF FHIR server, alongside BPE, constitutes a primary component of the DSF, containing the necessary FHIR resources for the DSF process workflow.
+The **DIC FHIR server** houses all CDS-related FHIR resources.
+In contrast, the **DSF FHIR server**, alongside BPE, constitutes a primary component of the DSF, containing the necessary FHIR resources for the DSF process workflow.

 ### **1. Evaluate Measure**

-Execute the `evaluate-measure.sh` script, passing the URL of the FHIR server as a parameter.
+Execute the `evaluate-measure.sh` script, passing the URL of the **DIC FHIR server** as a parameter.
 If no URL is provided, `http://localhost:8080/fhir` is used by default:

 ```bash
 ./evaluate-measure.sh <dic-fhir-base-url>/fhir
 ```

-`evaluate-measure.sh` automates the evaluation of a Measure YAML file on a FHIR server.
+`evaluate-measure.sh` automates the evaluation of a Measure YAML file on the **DIC FHIR server**.
 A detailed report is created, and specific metrics are extracted into CSV files for further analysis.
 The script generates the following files:

 - `report-de-identified.json`: The MeasureReport in JSON format.